Netardent/Generic-Testdata-Framework/README.md

 The following figure depicts pretty well the most basic concept and idea behind this framework.
 This is to have a clear division between the (technical) implementation of the tests and the (functional) implementation of individual testcases.
-Using the differnt input files (input data) the _Generic Testdata Framework_ then generates complete Robot Framework testsuite files.
+Using the differnt input files (input data) the _Generic Testdata Framework_ then generates complete _Robot Framework_ testsuite files.

 ![Conceptual Overview](https://raw.github.com/ThomasJaspers/Generic-Testdata-Framework/master/gtf/doc/ConceptualOverview.png)

-Therefore so-called test scenarios are implemented using a template- and metadata-driven approach.
-Certainly it makes sense to develop these test scenarios together with the functional experts or at least get the required input.
-Then once the implementation is done different tests can be easily added by filling in the required parameters into the different test scenarios.
-The following screenshot shows the Excel-file for one tests-file provided in the example that comes with the _Generic Testdata Framework_.
+Therefore so-called _Test Scenarios_ are implemented using a template- and metadata-driven approach.
+Certainly it makes sense to develop these _Test Scenarios_ together with the functional experts or at least get the required input from them.
+Once the implementation is done different _Tests_ can be easily added by filling in the required parameters into the different _Test Scenarios_.
+The following screenshot shows an Excel-file for one _Tests_-file provided in the example that comes along with the _Generic Testdata Framework_.

 ![Excel Example](https://raw.github.com/ThomasJaspers/Generic-Testdata-Framework/master/gtf/doc/ExcelSample.png)

-As can be seen from the screenshot in the Excel-Sheet it is possible to focus to a great extend on the tests.
+As can be seen from the screenshot in the Excel-Sheet it is possible to focus to a great deal on the _Tests_.
 Basically it is not at all possible to see how the tests are implemented in the end.
-It is mandatory to define in each row the test scenario that should be used.
+It is mandatory to define in each row the _Test Scenario_ that should be used.
 Then the name of the test case and a description can be given to have this information available later on in the Robot Framework report file.
+And it is of course also helpful for structuring the _Tests_ in the Excel-file.
-It would be also possible to add Robot Framework tags this way.
-But none of this information is really mandatory beside the name of the test scenario and the parameters to the test.
+It would be also possible to add _Robot Framework_ tags this way.
+But none of this information is really mandatory beside the name of the _Test Scenario_ and the parameters to the test.

-In order to allow the functional specialists to write new tests on their own it would be very beneficial (well, basically mandatory) to define the available test scenarios somewhere together with the meaning of the used parameters.
+In order to allow the functional specialists to write new tests on their own it would be very beneficial (well, basically mandatory) to define the available _Test Scenarios_ somewhere together with the meaning of the used parameters.
 On the other hand such a description would be anyway good to have to document the possible tests.
 It can be seen from the screenshot that some color coding can be used in Excel to make the different purposes of the different columns more clear.
 It is also possible to define comment lines by using a "##" in the beginning of